 Policy development process and submission procedures

-CPHA advocates for the improvement of personal and community health through the development of policy alternatives based on the best available qualitative and quantitative evidence.
-As a membership-based organization, CPHA responds to issues of concern to the Canadian public and public health community.
+CPHA develops policy alternatives based on the best available qualitative and quantitative evidence in support of its advocacy efforts.
+As a membership-based organization, we respond to issues of concern to the Canadian public and public health community.
 These issues are often broad and varied, and are not associated with any single discipline.
-CPHA engages a broad range of researchers and practitioners to ensure the integrity and relevance of all of its position statements, policies, and advocacy activities.
+We engage a broad range of knowledge holders (including researchers, practitioners, people with lived and living experience) to ensure the integrity and relevance of all of our position statements, policies, and advocacy activities.

-The objectives of CPHA's policy development process are to:
+The objectives of the policy development process are to:

 - Ensure a uniform, evidence-informed, systematic and practical review process;